peter-indeelabs/AWS-openfoam/README.md

 The following commands are useful:

-- Run a new container:
+- Run a new container
-\ndocker run --name test -it ubuntu
+docker run --name test -it ubuntu

-- List containers :
+- List containers
-\ndocker ps -a
+docker ps -a

-- Run docker exec on a running container
-\ndocker exec -d ubuntu touch /bin/bash
+- Run docker exec on a running container docker exec -d ubuntu touch /bin/bash

 # Step 6:
 create virtual machine